Nrosa01/TFG-2023-2024-UCM/InteractionSytem.md

   - Execute current pass
   - If fail, try next pass
   - If all passes fail but at least one pass was executed, retry from the first pass.
 If not, stop simulation for this particle
+- Check physical interactions (this step can stop the simulation for this particle, density, temperature, etc)
 - Check quimic interactions (this step can stop the simulation for this particle)
-- Check physical interactions (this step can stop the simulation for this particle, density, temperature, etc)
 - Repeat until velocity reaches 0 or a physical or quimic interaction stops the simulation for this particle

 * We should define a particle movement structure like this

+Question: What's more important, quimics or physics interactions?
+I think both can work but we need to think about this.

 ```cpp
 struct ParticleMovement {